 Face coverings are required in public.
 Travelers from certain states must quarantine upon entering New York.
 For an up to date list of restricted states, please visit New York State’s COVID-19 Travel Advisory Portal.

 LOS ANGELES, CA

 Reopening halted due to rise in cases.
-Production resumed statewide June 12.
+All indoor entertainment activities have shut back down.
+Small- and large-scale production has resumed.
 Face coverings are required in public.